mineclone2-mods/informations/README.md

 ## Mod development process

-Then someone wants to work on porting a minecraft mod or suggest it, a new issue should be created on [mineclone2-mods/mods-requests](https://github.com/mineclone2-mods/mods-requests/issues), in order to discuss about initial design and to find people interested into working on it.
+Then someone wants to work on porting a minecraft mod or suggest it, a new issue should be created on [mineclone2-mods/mods-requests](https://github.com/mineclone2-mods/mods-requests/issues).
+An organisation member should now check if the request is valid, decide for a priority and add it the the [Management Project](https://github.com/orgs/mineclone2-mods/projects/2).

+Then commes the discussion part about the design and to find people interested into working on it.

-After discution, some developpers should be assigned to the mod and given complete write access to a brand new repo generated from the [template](https://github.com/mineclone2-mods/template-mod).
+Then a developper wants to be the manager of a mod development, he should assigned to the respective issue and given complete write access to a brand new repo generated from the [template](https://github.com/mineclone2-mods/template-mod).

 The template will improve modder's life as it provides:
 - luacheck code checking with GitHub actions